Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Thessaloniki Archaeological Museum

 Thessaloniki’s Archaeological Museum is a must-see place to discover the city’s treasures.
-It houses artifacts ranging from prehistoric to Byzantine times, including sculptures, mosaics and everyday objects.
-Major pieces include Roman mosaics and ancient Greek statues, testifying to the artistic richness of Thessalonica through the ages.
+It houses artifacts from the prehistoric period to the Byzantine era, including sculptures, mosaics and everyday objects.
+Major pieces include Roman mosaics and ancient Greek statues, testifying to Thessaloniki’s artistic wealth through the ages.

 The White Tower